Mirages: On Anthropomorphism in Dialogue Systems: Consequences of Anthropomorphism

-\paragraph{Language Variation and Whiteness} Historically, NLP technologies have been developed to capture the language use of particular demographics, in part due to their training data.
-While there are many potential benefits to language technologies like dialogue systems, successful interactions with them require people to conform their language use to that recognised by the technologies.
-Given the proclivity of NLP to centre white, affluent American dialects~\citep{hovy2021five,joshi-etal-2020-state}, language variants that deviate from these norms are less likely to be correctly processed \cite{tatman-2017-gender}.
-As a result, people code switch when engaging with dialogue systems in order to have successful interactions \cite{foster-stuart-smith-2023-social,harrington_2022}.
-This can represent a form of language policing, in which people are given the choice to conform to language that is recognisable by the technology, or forego using it---and its potential benefits---altogether.
+\paragraph{Language Variation and Whiteness} Considering the narrative and fantasies around autonomous artificial intelligence, \citet{Cave_Whiteness_2020} argue that autonomous systems are prescribed attributes such as autonomy, agency, and being powerful--attributes that are frequently ascribed to whiteness, and precluded from people of colour.
+In such, people of colour are removed, or erased, from the narrative and imagination around a society with autonomous systems~\cite{Cave_Whiteness_2020}.
+Indeed, from a technical point of view, we see that, historically, NLP technologies have been developed to primarily capture the language use of voices of white demographics~\cite{Moran:2021}, in part due to their training data.
+In context of voiced dialogue systems, voices are similarly predominantly white~\cite{Moran:2021}.
+While there are many potential benefits to language technologies like dialogue systems, successful human-machine require that people conform their language use to what is recognised by the technologies.
+Given the proclivity of NLP to centre white, affluent American dialects~\citep{hovy2021five,joshi-etal-2020-state}, language variants that deviate from these socio-linguistic norms are less likely to be correctly processed~\cite{tatman-2017-gender}, resulting in errors and misrecognition, and forcing users to code switch to have successful engagements with dialogue systems~\cite{harrington_2022,foster-stuart-smith-2023-social}.
+This can represent a form of language policing: People can either conform to the machine-recognisable language variant, or forego using it---and its potential benefits---altogether.
 Consequently, as people conform to language variants that are recognised by dialogue systems, they also conform to whiteness and the continued erasure of marginalised communities.

-The personification of such systems could certainly exacerbate this erasure of marginalised communities, for instance through limiting diverse language data.
-Furthermore, system outputs typically suffer from the same standardisation, for instance prioritising specific accents that conform to western notions of acceptability and prestige (see \S\ref{sec:factors}).
-Thus users from marginalised communities are in a position where not only do they have to adapt their accent, but also (given the tendency to do personify), personify `white'-centred dialogue systems that are often marketed as `oracles of knowledge'.
+The personification of such systems could exacerbate the erasure of marginalised communities, e.g. through limiting diverse language data.
+Furthermore, system outputs often suffer from standardisation, for instance prioritising specific accents that conform to western notions of acceptability and prestige (see \S\ref{sec:factors}).
+Thus, marginalised communities are forced to adopt their accent and (given the tendencies described in \S\ref{sec:anthro}) personify `white'-centred dialogue systems that are marketed as `oracles of knowledge,' reifying hegemonic notions of expertise and knowledge.